 This trek travels up a badlands canyon to an overlook with massive views over the Great Plains.
 The hike is 1.33 miles round trip with 125 feet of elevation gain.
-There is no boardwalk to follow on this hike, just a dirt trail and a steep wooden ladder.
+This hike does not have a boardwalk to follow, just a dirt trail and a steep wooden ladder.
 Notch Trail also traces a cliff’s edge so it is not a good option for hikers with a fear of heights.
 For those interested in a little adventure, this hike has a lot to offer.

 Begin at the south end of the shared trailhead for Door Trail, Window Trail, and Notch Trail.
 The dirt path heads southward into a canyon of eroded sediment spotted by juniper and brush.
 A third of a mile from the start, the canyon walls narrow, heading toward a dry falls.
 Luckily, no scaling is required.
 A wooden ladder presents itself, bolted to the right side of the canyon.

 Take it up a notch!
-There are over 50 rungs to climb to reach the top of a ledge lining the canyon.
+Climb over 50 rungs to the top of a ledge that lines the canyon.
 When your feet are back on solid ground, turn left and skirt a cliff to return to the canyon floor above the dry falls.

 Trailhead address: Badlands Loop Road (SD 240), Badlands National Park, Interior, SD 57750